 According to a large scale study conducted in 2016, which involved 579 children, preschoolers that received active support from their parents at home showed significant improvements.
 The children in the math coaching group showed almost twice as much improvement in number sense skills as the ones in the control group.
 Thus, by empowering parents to support children’s home learning, preschoolers are able to significantly improve their basic math skills.

-Coming from families that earn $1 daily average, children who participated in AELF’s parent-child math learning program were given a better chance at actualizing their potential, pursuing further studies, and ultimately, getting high-paying jobs in the future.
+Coming from families whose members earn $2 daily average, children who participated in AELF’s parent-child math learning program were given a better chance at actualizing their potential, pursuing further studies, and ultimately, getting high-paying jobs in the future.

 The multiplying factor